AI-Empower-Labs/Studio/clients/javascript/docs/SemanticSearchApi.md

 > IngestDocumentResponse semanticSearchTextIngestion(ingestTextDocumentRequest)

+Ingest Plain Text for Semantic Search

-Import plain text into semantic search
+Ingests a plain text document into the semantic search index.
+This endpoint allows associating tags and specifying the target index for enhanced search capabilities.

 ### Example